Who knew losing weight could be so confusing?

 - Metabolism slows as we age and causes weight gain – FALSE – Studies show that the metabolism slows due to loss of muscle mass as we age, however it doesn’t need to lead to weight gain.
 By adjusting your lifestyle to reduce your calorie intake and include weight-bearing exercise in your weekly exercise regime you can combat the effects of a slowing metabolism.

-- Counting calories is a waste of time – FALSE – With so many high calorie foods readily available, counting calories is a must for anyone wanting to shed excess kilos.
+- Counting calories is a waste of time – FALSE – Has the person giving this advice ever had a weight problem?
+Probably not!
+With so many high calorie foods readily available, counting calories is a must for anyone wanting to shed excess kilos.
 I advise everyone to keep a food diary for at least one or two weeks to identify the problem foods.
 You will need kitchen scales and a calorie and fat counter book to track the calories and fats of all food and drinks you consume each day.

-Forget trying to lose weight the quick way, by using diet pills or the latest fad diet.
-If you eat the right quantities of healthy nutritious food, exercise regularly and have a positive mental attitude, you will win the battle of the bulge.
+In book 5 and book 6 I’ve included a 28-day weight loss menu plan that’s nutritionally balanced with all meals and snacks included according to how much weight you need to lose.
+It’s not rocket science – If you eat the right quantities of healthy nutritious food, exercise regularly and have a positive mental attitude, you will win the battle of the bulge.